 Staff at the Wells Fargo Family Farm oversee sheep feeding, nutrition and housekeeping; they work closely with Minnesota Zoo veterinarians to address any medical problems.
 Farm staff clean the sheep pens daily and line them with fresh bedding.
 When the weather allows, the pens are scrubbed.
 Just like other animals at the Minnesota Zoo, the sheep receive enrichment toys and treats that allow staff to train them.

 - Sheep belong to the family Bovidae.
 Other bovids at the Wells Fargo Family Farm include cows and goats.
-Takin, American bison and musk oxen can be found along the Minnesota Zoo’s Northern Trail.
+Takin and American bison can be found along the Minnesota Zoo’s Northern Trail.
 In the Zoo’s Tropics Trail, Transcaspian urial can be seen living with the red panda.